2025 MotoGP World Championship: Season summary

 With the series returning to the Brno Circuit for the first time since 2020, Marc Márquez continued his streak of sprint and Grand Prix wins at five, setting a new record for Ducati riders.
 In Austria, Marco Bezzecchi started from pole position for the first time in the season, but Márquez continued his chain of sprint and Grand Prix victories to six, his first ever at the Spielberg track.
 The championship returned to Hungary for the first time since 1992, where Márquez further extended his winning streak to seven with his sixth perfect weekend of the season.
 Defending champion Jorge Martín finished the Grand Prix in fourth, his best result since returning from injury with Aprilia.
 At Catalunya, Marc Márquez inherited the sprint victory from brother Álex, who crashed on the third-to-last lap after leading the race from pole position.
 With both Aprilia factory riders crashing out of the sprint, the Ducati victory sealed their sixth consecutive constructor's championship since 2020.
 In the main race, Álex Márquez triumphed at his home race, ahead of brother Marc and Tech3 KTM's Enea Bastianni, ending his brother's unbeaten streak which had extended back to the Aragon sprint on 7 June.
 In San Marino, Marc Márquez crashed from the lead of the sprint race, allowing pole sitter Marco Bezzecchi to snap his record streak of sprint victories at eight.
-Both riders battled for the lead in the main race, surging to nearly 7 seconds ahead of the rest of the field, with Márquez ultimately emerging victorious.
+Both riders battled for the lead in the main race, with Márquez ultimately emerging victorious.

 In Japan, Francesco Bagnaia returned to form with his first perfect weekend of the season, starting from pole to win his first sprint and his second Grand Prix of the season.
 Finishing runner-up in both sessions was sufficient for Marc Márquez to be crowned the 2025 champion, his seventh of the premier class and ninth overall, equalling Valentino Rossi.